nelsonfigueroa/nelson.cloud/content/posts/2024-06-03-leetcode-interviews-suck.md

 To add more context, I have both succeeded and failed at these kinds of interviews.
 My failure rate is not influencing my opinion.
 If anything, my previous professional experience influences my opinion.

-If you need a Software Engineer with AWS, Kuberentes, and Ruby on Rails experience, and you don't do silly quizzes, feel free to reach out!
+If you need a Software Engineer with AWS, Kubernetes, and Ruby on Rails experience, and you don't do silly quizzes, feel free to reach out!

 ## Further Reading